rohitvijayan1111/Obsidian-notes/tryhackme/Networking lesson.md

 We have only briefly covered the more common protocols in cybersecurity.
 You can [find a table of the 1024 common ports listed](http://www.vmaxx.net/techinfo/ports.htm) for more information.

+# port forwarding

+Port forwarding is an essential component in connecting applications and services to the Internet.
+Without port forwarding, applications and services such as web servers are only available to devices within the same direct network.

+It is easy to confuse port forwarding with the behaviours of a firewall (a technology we'll come on to discuss in a later task).
+However, at this stage, just understand that port forwarding opens specific ports (recall how packets work).
+In comparison, firewalls determine if traffic can travel across these ports (even if these ports are open by port forwarding).

+Port forwarding is configured at the router of a network.

+#